NNPDF/eko/doc/source/theory/Matching.rst

 .. math ::
     \tilde{\mathbf{f}}^{(n_f+1)}(Q^2_1)= \tilde{\mathbf{E}}^{(n_f+1)}(Q^2_1\leftarrow \mu_{h}^2) {\mathbf{R}^{(n_f)}} \tilde{\mathbf{A}}^{(n_f)}(\mu_{h}^2) \tilde{\mathbf{E}}^{(n_f)}(\mu_{h}^2\leftarrow Q^2_0) \tilde{\mathbf{f}}^{(n_f)}(Q^2_0)

-In the case of more than one threshold being present, the matching procedure is iterated on all thresholds starting from the lowest one.
+In the case of more than one threshold being present, the matching procedure is iterated on all matching scales starting from the lowest one.

 Operator Matrix Elements